-Consider using the method described in the next section 10.7 to decompress VHD files.
+Consider using the method described in the next section subsection 10.7 to decompress VHD files.

 If you want to mount the VHD files on Windows and they are compressed (file extension is VHDZ), you need to decompress them first.
 Use for that.
 Calling the batch file without parameters will open a file selection screen where you can select the VHDZ file to be decompressed.
 A temporary inflated copy is created and renamed inplace once the decompression is done.
 If the image is incremental the parent-VHD is automatically decompressed as well.
-If you want to prevent this please use the method decribed in section 10.7 to build a separate uncompressed image.
+If you want to prevent this please use the method decribed in section subsection10.7 to build a separate uncompressed image.
 All the image files will still have the VHDZ extension, as otherwise it would have to change database entries, but the files will not be compressed anymore.
-On Linux the same thing can be done with urbackupsrv decompress-file -f [filename].